 What Is Avocado Oil?

 Avocado oil is extracted from the pulp of the avocado fruit.
-The fruit pulp contains 60% oil rich in lipids, mainly monounsaturated fatty acids, oleic, linoleic, palmitic acids, vitamins, antioxidants, and other essential compounds (1).
+The fruit pulp contains 60% oil rich in lipids, mainly monounsaturated fatty acids, oleici XA colorless and odorless fatty acid found naturally in vegetable oils and fats. , linoleic, palmitic acidsi XA type of saturated fatty acid found in plants, animals, and microorganisms. , vitamins, antioxidants, and other essential compounds (1).
 Organic and unrefined avocado oil retains the nutrients of the fruit.

 Here are the reasons to include avocado oil in your skin care routine.